Top 10 Yappy Dog Breeds

 ( Marilyn Peddle/Flickr)

 When you think of yappy dogs, the Yorkshire Terrier is probably one of the breeds you picture.
+They might be cute, cuddly, boisterous, energetic, and have a multicolored attitude, but nothing beats their love to simply bark.
 These little dogs have boisterous personalities and long, silky fur.
 They also have a tendency to bark at just about anything.
+It’s their way of saying hello, and also letting you know something’s not right.
+And that something could be as mundane as a person walking by.

 - That they’ll bark at just about everything is one of the reasons they used to be great watchdogs!